ruwiss/hayiqu_starter_template/README.md

 * Different extensions for `Context`, `DateTime`, `Number`, and `String`,

-* [SkeletonLoader](cci:2://file:///c:/Users/omer/Documents/Projeler/hayiqu/lib/src/ui/skeleton_loader.dart:9:0-29:1) widget structure for loading screens,
+* Skeletonizer widget structure for loading screens,

 * A customized and easy-to-use `HttpService` structure based on Dio package,